Gun control in Germany: Firearms carry permit

 Firearms carry permits (Waffenschein) entitle licensees to publicly carry legally owned weapons, whether concealed or not.
 A mandatory legal and safety class and shooting proficiency tests are required to obtain such a permit.
-Carry permits are usually only issued to persons with a particular need for carrying a firearm.
-This includes some private security personnel and persons living under a raised threat level like celebrities and politicians.
+Carry permits are usually only issued to people with a particular need for carrying a firearm.
+This includes some private security personnel and people living under a raised threat level like celebrities and politicians.
 They are valid up to three years and can be extended.
 Carrying at public events is prohibited.
 Licensed hunters do not need a permit to carry loaded weapons while hunting, and unloaded weapons while directly traveling to and from such an activity.

 Small firearms carry permit

 A small firearms carry permit (Kleiner Waffenschein) was introduced in 2002.
 It can be obtained without having to demonstrate expert knowledge, necessity or a mandatory insurance.
 The only requirements are that the applicant be of legal age, trustworthy and personally adequate.
 It entitles the licensee to publicly carry gas pistols (both of the blank and irritant kind) and flare guns.
 These types of firearms are freely available to adults; only the actual carrying on public property requires the permit.
 Similar to the full permit, carrying at public events is prohibited.